RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 but there is none.
 Certainly the *books* we give children to read---or read to them when they are younger---contain no shortage of gore.
-Grimm's Fairy Tales, for example, are grim indeed.
+*Grimm's Fairy Tales*, for example, are grim indeed.
 As her just desserts for trying to poison Snow White, the wicked queen is made to dance in red hot slippers "till she fell dead on the floor, a sad example of envy and jealousy."